 What does it mean to be “cultured”?
 Is it about being a good reader, or knowing how to talk about books you haven’t read, or having a general disposition of intellectual elegance?
-That’s precisely the question beloved Russian author Anton Chekhov, born on this day in 1860, considers in a letter to his older brother Nikolai, an artist.
+That’s precisely the question beloved Russian author Anton Chekhov (1860-1904) considers in a letter to his older brother Nikolai, an artist.
 The missive, written when Anton was 26 and Nikolai 28 and found in Letters of Anton Chekhov to his Family and Friends (public domain; public library), dispenses a hearty dose of tough love and outlines the eight qualities of cultured people — including honesty, altruism, and good habits:

 … You have often complained to me that people “don’t understand you”!
 Goethe and Newton did not complain of that….
 Only Christ complained of it, but He was speaking of His doctrine and not of Himself….
 People understand you perfectly well.
 And if you do not understand yourself, it is not their fault.